fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Do you think contributing to open source is a great way to improve your skills ?

 > Fredrik, thank you for discussing public Corporate JavaScript.
 If this situation makes Corporate Websites more vulnerable then can better methods be found to obfuscate this code ?